 In addition, when the processor speed is decreased, all tasks increase their computation time, so the processor may experience an overload condition.
 If the overload is permanent, then the application behavior may be quite unpredictable.
+Such an apparently anomalous behavior between performance and speed is illustrated in Figure 3.

 The problem of achieving scalable applications in processors with variable speed has recently been addressed by some authors.
-Al Mok [23] illustrated the potential problems that can occur in a real-time system with variable speed when tasks are non preemptive, but no solution has been proposed to achieve scalability.
+Al Mok [24] illustrated the potential problems that can occur in a real-time system with variable speed when tasks are non preemptive, but no solution has been proposed to achieve scalability.

-Yao et al. [28] described an optimal off-line scheduling algorithm to minimize the total energy consumption while meeting all timing constraints, but no on-line voltage change is assumed.
-Non-preemptive power-aware scheduling is investigated in [17].
+Yao et al. [29] described an optimal off-line scheduling algorithm to minimize the total energy consumption while meeting all timing constraints, but no on-line voltage change is assumed.
+Non-preemptive power-aware scheduling is investigated in [18].